Get a placement

 What is a placement?

-All undergraduate degrees offer the option to take a placement year: professional-level work experience with one or more organisations, over a twelve month period, as part of the degree.
+All undergraduate degrees offer the option to take a placement year: professional-level work experience with one or more organisations, over 45 weeks, as part of the degree.
 Every year approximately 1700 Loughborough students do a placement, usually in their penultimate year of studies.
 Approximately 150 students a year go abroad for their placement.

 The benefits of a placement or work experience